igoradulian/igoradulian/README.md

 <!--**igoradulian/igoradulian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-- 🔭 I’m currently working on: Awsome project as co-founder at KrypticMed Inc
+- 🔭 I’m currently working on: Awsome project as co-founder
 - 🌱 I’m currently learning Spring Reactive Programing and React
 - 👯 I’m looking to collaborate on ...
 On new start-ups which I and my team workng on
 - 🤔 I’m looking for help with ...
 Probably front-end